andgineer/TRegExpr/docs/tregexpr.rst

 ~~~~~~~~~~~~~~~~~~

 Returns group index (1-based) from group name, which is needed for "named groups".
-Returns empty string if no such named group was found.
+Returns -1 if no such named group was found.

 LastError
 ~~~~~~~~~